Utilising high-dimensional data in randomised clinical trials: a review of methods and practice: Overview of methods for utilising high-dimensional data in clinical trials

 Regularised, or penalised, approaches penalise models by shrinking the estimates of the regression coefficients.
 Suppose a regression model with a $(m+1)$-dimensional vector of covariates $\boldsymbol{\beta} = (\beta_0, \beta_1, \dots, \beta_m)^T$ is fitted by maximising the log-likelihood function $\ell(\boldsymbol{\beta})$.
 In penalised regression, $\ell(\boldsymbol{\beta})$ is maximised subject to a penalty function $P(\boldsymbol{\beta})$ and a regularisation parameter $\lambda$, that is, $\boldsymbol{\hat\beta} = \mathrm{argmax}[\ell (\boldsymbol{\beta}) - \lambda P(\boldsymbol{\beta})].$ As a result, the regression coefficient estimate $\boldsymbol{\hat\beta}$ is shrunk towards zero in comparison to the maximum likelihood estimate, with $\lambda$ controlling the amount of shrinkage.

 The method induces different degrees of sparsity, depending of the type of penalty used.
-For example, the Least Absolute Shrinkage and Selection Operator (LASSO) regression \cite{tibshirani:1996} allows shrinkage of the coefficients to zero by penalising the model with $P(\boldsymbol{\beta}) = ||\boldsymbol{\beta}||_{\ell_1} = \sum_{j=1}^{m}|\beta_j|$ and is therefore a sparse method which allows for variable selection.
-Another type of penalised regression is ridge regression \cite{cessie:how:1992} in which the penalty function has the form $P(\boldsymbol{\beta}) = ||\boldsymbol{\beta}||_{\ell_2} = \sum_{j=1}^{m}\beta_j^2$.
+For example, the Least Absolute Shrinkage and Selection Operator (LASSO) regression \citep{tibshirani:1996} allows shrinkage of the coefficients to zero by penalising the model with $P(\boldsymbol{\beta}) = ||\boldsymbol{\beta}||_{\ell_1} = \sum_{j=1}^{m}|\beta_j|$ and is therefore a sparse method which allows for variable selection.
+Another type of penalised regression is ridge regression \citep{cessie:how:1992} in which the penalty function has the form $P(\boldsymbol{\beta}) = ||\boldsymbol{\beta}||_{\ell_2} = \sum_{j=1}^{m}\beta_j^2$.
 Ridge regression shrinks the coefficients \textit{towards} zero, however it does not shrink them to zero.
-Elastic net \cite{zou:hastie:2005} is a type of penalised regression in which both penalties are used, i.e.\
+Elastic net \citep{zou:hastie:2005} is a type of penalised regression in which both penalties are used, i.e.\

 The combination of the penalties is controlled by a penalty weight parameter $\eta$.
 When $\eta = 1$, the elastic net is identical to LASSO, whereas when $\eta = 0$ it is identical to ridge.
 Elastic net combines setting of the coefficients to zero using LASSO and shrinking of the coefficients using ridge, to improve the model's performance.

-A penalised logistic regression model, which included ten genes, was used to predict the overall complete pathologic response rate in a phase II genomic study of ixabepilone as neoadjuvant treatment for breast cancer.\cite{baselga:etal:2009} A pharmacogenetic study used ridge regression to predict a response to treatment.\cite{geeleher:etal:2014} It has been found that using LASSO regression improved the accuracy of the treatment effect estimator in a RCT.\cite{bloniarz:etal:2016} A review of neoadjuvant clinical trials in breast cancer that analysed gene expression data \cite{ternes:etal:2014} found that penalised methods outperform competing methods when applied to estrogen receptor-positive (ER+) early breast cancer patients treated with neoadjuvant aromatase inhibitor letrozol.
-However, an application of a penalised high-dimensional Cox model to an early breast cancer RCT of chemotherapy with or without adjuvant trastuzumab resulted in highly variable expected survival probabilities with very large confidence intervals.\cite{ternes:etal:2017}
+A penalised logistic regression model, which included ten genes, was used to predict the overall complete pathologic response rate in a phase II genomic study of ixabepilone as neoadjuvant treatment for breast cancer.\cite{baselga:etal:2009} A pharmacogenetic study used ridge regression to predict a response to treatment.\citep{geeleher:etal:2014} It has been found that using LASSO regression improved the accuracy of the treatment effect estimator in a RCT.\cite{bloniarz:etal:2016} A review of neoadjuvant clinical trials in breast cancer that analysed gene expression data \citep{ternes:etal:2014} found that penalised methods outperform competing methods when applied to estrogen receptor-positive (ER+) early breast cancer patients treated with neoadjuvant aromatase inhibitor letrozol.
+However, an application of a penalised high-dimensional Cox model to an early breast cancer RCT of chemotherapy with or without adjuvant trastuzumab resulted in highly variable expected survival probabilities with very large confidence intervals.\citep{ternes:etal:2017}